 The Roaring Twenties were an era of prosperity and parties.
 From flapper girls to finger waves, the style of the time was chic, glamorous, and a little bit fun.
 The 1920s hairstyles make stylish options for glitzy parties and weddings.

-If you loved The Great Gatsby, a stylish faux bob will be your new favourite hairstyle.
+If you loved The Great Gatsby, a stylish faux bob will be your new favorite hairstyle.
 Featuring all the glamour of a traditional ’20s bob without any need to cut your hair off, this style is as clever as it is chic.
 Perfect for parties and events when you want to “wow” people, this temporary short haircut is sure to impress.

 Finger Wave Updo